DNWMNCR/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 }
 ```

-Other frameworks such as Hibernate can only be used with classes that provide a default constructor.
+Other frameworks, such as Hibernate, can only be used with classes that provide a default constructor.
 Although they can be configured to set fields directly without the need for setters this causes more problems than it solves.

-If you are tied to a framework that requires mutability you will need to use mutable objects where you interface with that framework.
+If you are tied to a framework that requires mutability then you will need to use mutable objects where you interface with that framework.